xtbc18s1/xtbc18s1-src/content/tools/code-keybindings.md

 When Emmet expands an abbreviation for a React component, it adds both a closing and opening tag.
 Sometimes, we just want a single, self-closing tag.
 In the keybindings listed in the previous section, we added one for `"editor.emmet.action.splitJoinTag"`.
 This toggles between the open / closing tag and self-closing tag by pressing <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>space</kbd>

 There's another really handy Emmet feature to which I've assigned a shortcut: _wrap with abbreviation_.
 It allows you to wrap a selection inside an HTML element identified by an Emmet abbreviation.
 Select the text you want to wrap and hit the shortcut.
 You'll be presented with a box to type the abbreviation into.
 Magic!
 I've assigned this command to <kbd>shift</kbd>+<kbd>⌘</kbd>+<kbd>A</kbd>.

 To make sure Emmet will work with JSX files suffixed with `.js`, add the following lines to your VSCode settings (<kbd>Code > Preferences > Settings</kbd>):

 {{< code json >}}
+"emmet.includeLanguages": {
+    "javascript": "javascriptreact"
+},
 "emmet.syntaxProfiles": {
     "javascript": "jsx"
 }